Whole-grain Petri nets and processes: Digraphical species from Petri nets

 Taking now quotients and summing over $m, n$, the final $SITOS$-diagram is altogether defined as

 We omit the straightforward verification that the two constructions are inverse to each other, up to natural isomorphism. \end{proof}

-\begin{lemma} For $\pn P$ a Petri net, $\pn P$-graphs have no infinitesimal automorphisms, in the sense that if an automorphism fixes a node, then it is the identity on that connected component. \end{lemma}
+\begin{blankothm}{Lemma} For $\pn P$ a Petri net, $\pn P$-graphs have no infinitesimal automorphisms, in the sense that if an automorphism fixes a node, then it is the identity on that connected component. \end{blankothm}

 \begin{proof} Let $f:\pn G \isopil \pn G$ be an automorphism of $\pn P$-graphs that fixes a node $x$.
 Since $f$ preserves the incidences, it must map the set $\operatorname{in}(x)$ of incoming edges of $x$ to itself and the set $\operatorname{out}(x)$ of outgoing edges of $x$ to itself.
 The $\pn P$-structure is an etale map $\pn G \to \pn P$, mapping $x$ to some transition $t$, and the etale condition gives bijections $\operatorname{in}(x) \simeq \operatorname{pre}(t)$ and $\operatorname{out}(x) \simeq \operatorname{post}(t)$.
 Since $f$ must commute with these bijections, it is forced to be the identity on $\operatorname{in}(x)$ and $\operatorname{out}(x)$.
 Therefore it must also fix any incident nodes, and so on, forcing altogether the whole connected component to be fixed. \end{proof}